-Medical wearables to monitor your heart and circulation
+Medical wearables to monitor your heart, circulation & blood pressure

 the AliveCor Kardia-Mobile device can check your EKG and is so small it will fit in your pocket.
 If you feel your heart fluttering all you need to do is check your monitor.
 It could save you from having a heart attack.
 It captures your heartbeat, detects rhythm abnormalities, and symptoms of AFib.

-Another device that’s similar is the Apple Watch Series 4.
+Another similar device is the Apple Watch Series 5.
 This is an all-in-one health monitor that, in addition to being a very cool watch and alarm system it will track your fitness activity, heart rate, & ECG.
 And if you fall, it will send out an emergency call.

 Do you think your posture is causing you to have aches and pains?